keeps/dbptk-ui/README.md

 ## Setting up the Database Preservation Toolkit Enterprise

-After version 2.0.0 the deploy is made using docker containers and docker compose.
+After version 2.0.0 the deployment is made using docker containers and docker compose.

 Check [Database Preservation Toolkit Enterprise](https://github.com/keeps/db-visualization-toolkit-docker) for more information.